rdkit/rdkit/Docs/Book/Install.rst

-    * If you would like to install the RDKit Avalon toolkit support, follow the instructions in $RDBASE/External/AvalonTool/README to get a copy of the InChI source and put it in the appropriate place.
+    * If you would like to install the RDKit Avalon toolkit support, follow the instructions in $RDBASE/External/AvalonTool/README to get a copy of the Avalon toolkit source and put it in the appropriate place.

-      $RDBASE/External/INCHI-API to get a copy of the InChI source and put it in the appropriate place.

 Setup and Preparation
 ---------------------